Jac Smits CEO & Managing Director; Chief Brass & Woodwind technician; NSW, Qld & ACT Sales

 Kurt Jacob & Co.
 Pty.
 Ltd. was founded in Australia in May of 1938.
-Now commemorating 80 years of trading in May of 2018, KJ Music Australia is the longest serving wholesale supplier to Australia’s large network of musical instrument retailers.
-Specialising in brass and woodwind, as well as acoustic instruments and a massive range of accessories, we represent such prestigious brands as Hohner, Hofner, Trevor James, Buffet Crampon and many more.
+Now commemorating 80 years of trading as of 2018, KJ Music Australia is the longest serving wholesale supplier to Australia’s large network of musical instrument retailers.
+Specialising in brass and woodwind, as well as acoustic instruments and a massive range of accessories, we represent such prestigious brands as Hohner, Hofner, Trevor James, Ortega, Sonor, Buffet Crampon, Selmer, Nuvo and many more.

 A family business, our dedicated and specialist team, including owner and CEO Jac Smits, is well known and respected throughout the Australian Music Products Industry.

 Our rich history…

 Kurt Jacob & Co.
 Pty.
-Ltd. was founded in May 1938 when Kurt Jacob (1911 – 1997) was sent to Australia by M. Hohner to manage the importation, distribution and sales of Hohner Harmonicas and Accordions in Australia and the Southern Pacific region, including parts of Asia.
+Ltd. was founded in Sydney in 1938 when Kurt Jacob (1911 – 1997) was sent to Australia by M. Hohner to manage the importation, distribution and sales of Hohner Harmonicas and Accordions in Australia and the Southern Pacific region, including parts of Asia.
 The company remains a family run business, though Kurt sold it to the Smits family in 1981.

 Kurt was an employee and family friend of Hohner, and was a talented and dedicated musician who had played piano with the Munich Symphony and Chamber Orchestra.
 Hohner’s Harmonicas had been selling extremely well in Australia in the 1920s and ’30s (Frank Albert, of Albert & Sons who made the Boomerang brand of harmonicas, did so well from the harmonica craze that he was able to build the deco-style mansion “Boomerang” in Elizabeth Bay), and the Hohner company felt it needed some representation here.
 Kurt was also finding things increasingly difficult in 1930s Germany due to his faith.
 The Hohner family smuggled Kurt to London via Switzerland in 1936, and he arrived in Melbourne in 1937, where he immediately began work promoting Hohner’s products, including the then new Hohner Chromonica.
 He travelled the length and breadth of the country, often by plane or train, but mostly by car.